 How to deliver a great business presentation?
 Stop questioning that and find the answer here.
-Poor presentation skills are costing businesses time, money and opportunities.
+Poor presentation skills are costing businesses time, money, and opportunities.
 For entrepreneurs and small business owners who rely on presentations to secure new investments or land big client accounts, a bad presentation can be the difference between success and failure.

-Strong presentation skills, on the other hand, help a business stand out from the competition, connect with new clients and make an impression on industry leaders.
+Strong presentation skills, on the other hand, help a business stand out from the competition, connect with new clients, and make an impression on industry leaders.
 What differentiates a strong presentation from a boring one?
 According to James Ontra, CEO of Shufflrr, how to deliver a great business presentation comes down to these four things:

 Ontra recommends thinking about every presentation not as a discrete set of slides, but as a part of your overall marketing efforts.
 This means that every time you prepare a presentation, you should think strategically.
 Don’t focus solely on what will happen while you are speaking.
-Instead, structure your presentation around what you want to happen afterwards.
+Instead, structure your presentation around what you want to happen afterward.
 Ask yourself:

 - What do I want people to remember at the end of my presentation?

 - What next step do I want them to take when we are done?